storybookjs/test-runner/README.md

 The hooks, `preRender` and `postRender`, are functions that take a [Playwright Page](https://playwright.dev/docs/pages) and a context object with the current story `id`, `title`, and `name`.
 They are globally settable by `@storybook/test-runner`'s `setPreRender` and `setPostRender` APIs.

+> **NOTE:** These test hooks are experimental and may be subject to breaking changes.
+We encourage you to test as much as possible within the story's play function.

 To visualize the test lifecycle, consider a simplified version of the test code automatically generated for each story in your Storybook:

 ```js